 ❤️Why we love this casserole

-- Well to start off, this dish is full of cheesy goodness from the cottage cheese and the cheddar cheese, that bakes up nice and creamy.
+- Well to start off, this dish is full of cheesy goodness from the cottage cheese and the cheddar cheese, which bakes up nice and creamy.

 - It takes minutes to prep.
 Just cook the sausage and stir in all the other ingredients then bake.